mauicv/mauicv.github.io/cv.md

 My role at AlliedCrowds ranged from full stack developer to data engineering/science.
 Projects I have worked on include:

-- www.isdb-innovate.org: This is a crowdfunding platform written in Vuejs with a backend built in Eve.
+- A [crowdfunding platform](www.isdb-innovate.org) written in vuejs with a back end built in Eve.
 - A dashboard website for a database asset AlliedCrowds maintains.
-- An API controller that makes using the Capital Finder API easy. https://www.npmjs.com/package/@alliedcrowds/capital-finder-api.
+- An [API controller](https://www.npmjs.com/package/@alliedcrowds/capital-finder-api) that makes using the Capital Finder API easy.
 This is now used behind a number of AlliedCrowds Capital-Finder websites.
-- A Veux store that utilises the API controller https://www.npmjs.com/package/@alliedcrowds/capital-finder-vuex
+- A [Veux store](https://www.npmjs.com/package/@alliedcrowds/capital-finder-vuex) that utilises the API controller.
-- NLP and ML scripts written in Jupyter notebooks to analyse investor websites for the Capital Finder API.
+- A command line tool that helps run a data pipeline, from scraping website html, processing the text, using gensim for topic analysis and finally generating reports.
+The final processed data is either used to help the analysts at AlliedCrowds write up reports or is used to update and maintain a database asset AlliedCrowds owns.
-- I also helped build https://make-it.alliedcrowds.com, completely built http://investors.ghanacic.org/#/ and am currently building a similar investor directory for the united nations environment programme and have just finished building an annuity calculator which is hosted on the allied crowds site at: https://www.alliedcrowds.com/pension.
+- I also helped build [make-it](https://make-it.alliedcrowds.com) and completely built [ghanacic](http://investors.ghanacic.org/#/).
+- I've also built an annuity calculator which is hosted on the allied crowds site [here](https://www.alliedcrowds.com/pension).
+- I'm currently working on a [directory of carbon offsetting projects](alliedoffsets.com)

 ___

 ## Languages

-- **Primary Languages:** Javascript *(3 years)*, Python *(3 years)*
+- **Primary Languages:** JavaScript *(4 years)*, Python *(4 years)*
-- **Secondary Languages** Dart *(1 year)*, Matlab *(1 years)*,
+- **Secondary Languages** Dart *(2 years)*, Matlab *(1 years)*,

 I originally learnt C programming as a child and also did a course on C at university but can only recall the basics.